Category Archives: Japanese Royals

 Princess Mikasa of Japan, born Yuriko Takagi; Credit – Wikipedia

-Princess Mikasa is the widow of the late Prince Mikasa of Japan, the youngest son of Emperor Taishō, the brother of Emperor Shōwa (Hirohito), and the uncle of Emperor Akihito.
+Princess Mikasa was the wife of Prince Mikasa of Japan, the youngest son of Emperor Taishō, the brother of Emperor Shōwa (Hirohito), and the uncle of Emperor Akihito.
 Born Yuriko Takagi on June 4, 1923, at her family home in Tokyo, Japan, she was the daughter of Viscount Masanari Takagi, a member of the Japanese nobility and a renowned entomologist, and his wife Kuniko Irie, a second cousin of Emperor Hirohito.
 In 1928, Yuriko began her education at the Girls School of The Gakushūin or Peers School, graduating in 1941.

 On October 3, 1941, 18-year-old Yuriko was officially engaged to Prince Mikasa.
 The couple was married on October 22, 1941, and Yuriko was known as Princess Mikasa after her marriage.
 Prince and Princess Mikasa lived on the grounds of the Akasaka Palace in Tokyo.